 4. California White Chicken

-- Main Use: Egg Production / Meat Production
+• Main Use: Egg Production / Meat Production

-- Weigh: 5 – 6 lbs
+• Weigh: 5 – 6 lbs

-- Egg Production: Good
+• Egg Production: Good

-- Egg Color: White
+• Egg Color: White

-- Egg Size: Large
+• Egg Size: Large

-California White Chicken is a breed achieved by combining White Leghorn hen and California Gray Rooster.
+California White Chicken is a breed achieved by combining the White Leghorn hen and California Gray Rooster.
 The initial and significant reason for its development is egg production for commercial transactions.

 This combination goes in the list of breeds that were combined wonderfully.
-The White Leghorn’s dominant physique and the Barred Plymouth genes’ hardiness, broodiness, and docility make an excellent chicken type.
+The White Leghorn’s dominant physique and the Barred Plymouth genes’ hardiness, broodiness, and docility make it an excellent chicken type.

 These birds lay white eggs and are very famous in the commercial world.
-They can produce up to 300 eggs per year and are valued significantly commercially.
+They can pump out up to 300 eggs per year and are valued significantly commercially.
 Aside from their productivity, they are also good companions.
 These birds are fun and easy to take care of.
 California white chickens lay large white eggs in ease and whatever weather.

 California White Chickens are hardy and can tolerate cooler and warmer temperatures.
 This is one of the reasons for their popularity, especially in the commercial world.
 Their strength in laying eggs equates to how broody they are.

-5. Yokohama Chickens
+5. Yokohama Chicken

-- Main Use: Show
+• Main Use: Show

-- Weigh: 3.5 – 4.5 lbs
+• Weigh: 3.5 – 4.5 lbs

-- Egg Production: Good
+• Egg Production: Fair

-- Egg Color: Cream
+• Egg Color: Cream

-- Egg Size: Small
+• Egg Size: Small

 Yokohama Chickens are one of the fanciest and most elegant birds out and about.
 Their exquisite feathers and stature exude confidence and power.

 This breed is an ornamental one developed in Germany.
 Don’t get confused because of the name.
 These birds came from birds of Japanese origin and were developed in Germany.
-The two Japanese monument breeds involved in the development of Yokohama Chickens are Onagadori and Minohiki, also termed as Saddle Dragger.
+The two Japanese monument breeds involved in the development of Yokohama Chickens are Onagadori and Minohiki, also termed Saddle Dragger.

-The two varieties of Yokohama chicken recognized by The American Standard of Perfection are the red saddles and white.
+The two varieties of Yokohama chicken recognized by The American Standard of Perfection are red saddles and white.
 These birds look like royalty as they walk around the space.

 Their trailing feathers and tail make them stand out, so they make a name for themselves in the lines of appearances.
 Yokohama chickens are also kept for their visuals.
 The way they walk like royalty and the way they’re draped with their feathers is exquisite.